 What is the criteria to be considered “independent” for FA purposes?

 An independent student is someone who meets at least one of the following criteria: 24 years or older, married or separated, has a child or other dependent that he or she supports, an orphan, homeless, or a veteran.
 (Documentation will be required for the following statuses: orphan, homeless, ward of the court).

 How are students notified that they have been chosen for verification?

 They receive notification from Point University Financial Aid informing them of required documents and where to obtain them.
 They also receive a Student Aid Report from the Department of Education that indicates that they are selected and will need to provide the school with additional documents.
 Students should check their Point email account periodically for document requirements needed to complete their award.

 When a student is selected for verification, they must complete a verification (dependent or independent) worksheet, which is provided by the school, and a copy of parent (if dependent) and student tax returns and W-2s.
 A student will never submit someone else’s tax returns (i.e. grandparent), even if that person claimed them.

 Aside from tax forms, W-2’s and the dependent or independent worksheet, what are some other types of documents that you may need to complete the verification process?

-If the student or parent has no income, they will need to provide a low income verification form as well as documentation to support how they lived.
+If the student or parent has no income, they will need to provide a declaration of low income as well as documentation to support how they lived.
 This does include any assistance received from the Federal government (SNAP, food stamps, SSI, IRA roll-over).

 What if a student &/or his/her parents did not file taxes?

-They need to provide how they are supported for the previous year – disability, social security, etc. If they have no income and are living with family members, they need to complete a low income verification form.
+They need to provide how they are supported for the previous year – disability, Social Security, etc. If they have no income and are living with family members, they need to complete a declaration of low income and/or IRS non-filer form.
 There may be additional information needed.